arcus/education_modules/.github/ISSUE_TEMPLATE/qa-for-standard-modules.md

   * [ ] email
   * [ ] module version number of at least 1.0.0 if first public version or if this is an update then an [appropriately incremented version number](versioning_guidelines.md)
   * module_type should be standard
-  * [ ] module_template_version number is up to date with the [current sample module](https://raw.githubusercontent.com/arcus/education_modules/main/a_sample_module_template/a_sample_module_template.md) -- if not, the module should be brought in line with any changes that have occurred to the module template before continuing with QA
+  * [ ] module_template_version number is up to date with the [current standard module template](https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/standard_module_template.md) -- if not, the module should be brought in line with any changes that have occurred to the module template before continuing with QA
   * [ ] language
   * [ ] narrator
   * [ ] comment appropriately filled out